AmanShakya0018/forgeui/README.md

 [**ForgeUI**](https://forgeui.in) is an animation-first React component library focused on building **rich, modern, and interactive UI components**.
 From animated forms to shimmer text and motion-enhanced cards, ForgeUI helps you drop in delightful, production-ready components with minimal setup.

-Perfect for developers who care about UX, detail, and micro-interactions.
+Perfect for developers who care about UI, detail, and micro-interactions.

 ## 🛠️ Technologies Used